TobiasBriones/jdesk/docs/publish.md

 This guide will describe how to publish the JDesk framework to Maven Central.

 The project is written in Java using Maven as the build tool.
+So the process will be detailed for Java projects with a `pom.xml` file.

 ## Get Ready for Publishing Packages

-Publishing a Java artifact is not that trivial like Python or JavaScript packages.
+Publishing a Java artifact is not as trivial as Python or JavaScript packages can be deployed.

 You have to comply with several rules.

 I will show the general steps to publish the artifact.